More from this collection

 Roles & responsibilities: You work hard.
 But is everyone pulling his or her own weight?
 Find out how many hours principals typically work per week, their charge ability, time spent on different tasks, vacation taken (or not taken), and more.
 We also asked principals how they felt about their fellow owners and board of directors.

 These are the issues that affect you.
-Tap into the collective insight of principals just like you from design and environmental firms coast to coast.
+Tap into the collective insight of principals just like you from AEC firms coast to coast.
 What is their outlook for next year?
 Should principals be fired for non-performance?
 How likely is it that a principal will be fired, laid off, or have to take a significant pay cut?
 What type of leadership is most likely to make a firm successful?
 What are the biggest sources of conflict among principals?
 What are principals' biggest challenges?

 To get the answers to these questions and many more, get the 2016 Principals, Partners & Owners Survey.
 This one-of-a-kind report will help you resolve controversies and get back to business–today.